samjones00/docs/docs/_documentation/OSS.md

 Then reference the `*.Source.csproj` of each project you want to reference in your solution.

-This approach is used in our [Test.csproj](https://github.com/NetCoreApps/Test/blob/master/src/Test/Test.csproj) as it allows us to debug directly into ServiceStack library source code the same as any other source project in our solution.
+This approach is used in our [Test.csproj](https://github.com/NetCoreApps/Test/blob/master/src/Test/Test.csproj) allowing us to debug directly into ServiceStack library source code just like any other project reference in our solution.

 ### Use Local Libraries